 - a passport from any country

 - a biometric residence permit (BRP)

 - a national identity card from an EU country or from Norway, Liechtenstein or Switzerland

 It can take up to 8 weeks to get your NI number after you’ve proved your identity.

 You can find out more information about applying for a National Insurance number on the UK Government website.

 You'll start to pay tax immediately when you start work, because your personal allowance is spread evenly over the tax year.
 You'll pay tax on earnings from full-time or part-time work, including bonuses and tips.
 For more information on taxable income, see the HMRC website.

-If you need any further advice, our Careers and Employability Service will help.
+If you need any further advice about finding a job in the UK, our Careers and Employability Service will help.

 The NHS and private healthcare